jfxueX/bash/commands/local/awk.md

 But let's not put it into a script or file yet.
 I will cover that part in a bit.
 Hang on and follow with me so you get the flavor of AWK.

 The characters
-"\t" Indicates a tab character so the output lines up on even boundries.
+`\t` Indicates a tab character so the output lines up on even boundries.
 The
-"$8" and
+`$8` and
-"$3" have a meaning similar to a shell script.
+`$3` have a meaning similar to a shell script.
 Instead of the eighth and third argument, they mean the eighth and third field of the input line.
 You can think of a field as a column, and the action you specify operates on each line or row read in.